swazidr/bank_modern_app/README.md

 # bank_modern_app
-Moder UI/UX website with react js...
+Modern UI/UX website with react js...
 Use vite for installing